History, Mission, Vision, and Values

 CCEE Mission Statement: The California Collaborative of Educational Excellence is a statewide leader delivering on California’s promise of quality, equitable education for every student.

 CCEE Vision Statement: The California Collaborative for Educational Excellence transforms public education, so every student is inspired and prepared to thrive as their best self in the world.

 CCEE team members commit to reflecting our values in the way we approach our work:

 · We strengthen socially just and inclusive education systems.

 · We prioritize well-being – that of students, families, educators, communities, and our team.

 · We model continuous improvement focused on educational excellence.

-· We nurture creativity and innovation.
+· We embrace and nurture curiosity, creativity, and innovation.